Arctic Landing Reports – Silver Explorer

 This morning we were are at Smeerenburg and old whaling station.
 The plan was to do a landing and visit the remains of this old whaling station.
 We were in the second group this morning.
 After the first group landed, a bear was sighted in the water that had come on shore and was heading towards the landing site.
 So everyone quickly headed back into the zodiacs again and abandoned the landing site.
 Both groups did a zodiac ride to watch the bear.
 He was laying down and not too exciting just raising his head from time to time.
 We then did a zodiac tour of the whaling station.
 This is a stunning area with beautiful mountains that had just received fresh snow.
 Our zodiac driver was a Marine Biologist and spotted some jelly fish.
 One was really large with huge long tentacles and this added to the enjoyment of the morning excursion.

 The original plan for the afternoon was to visit an area where a whale had washed up on shore that the polar bears were feeding on.
 This had been written up in earlier logs of the ship so I was enthusiastic about this plan.
-However the expedition leader came on and said we had seen enough bears already so we were going to head to Magdalena Fjord where people could do a landing and some walking in Arctic.
+However the expedition leader came on and said we had seen enough bears already so we were going to head to Magdalena Fjord where people could do a landing and some walking in the Arctic.
 This is an area where there are not a lot of bears.
 Lots of complaints from the passengers how can you ever see ENOUGH bears?
 So off we went and when we arrived in the Fjord you guessed it immediately they spotted a bear and with a bear spotted no landing was possible.
 This is a beautiful fjord and everyone enjoyed the scenery while an alternative plan was put in place.
 YEAH!
 The expedition leader decided to return to the area of the whale carcass and polar bears.
-So we headed in that direction, So we headed in that direction.
+So we headed in that direction.
 Everyone on the ship was happy.

 The weather changes so fast.
 The first group went out and came back saying there was hail and snow and rough water and it was very cold, but they saw four bears and it was worth it.
 When we went, the sea had calmed down the sun was shining, no snow or hail and it was not that cold.
 We saw two bears, both sprawled out on the rock and sleeping.
 By the time we headed back, the seas had become rough and the wind had picked up.
 The weather changes in an instant.
 I am not sure of the count on the polar bears not but it is in the low twenties.